iejMac/iejmac.github.io/_posts/2025-03-26-alignments.markdown

   <img src="/assets/alignments/good_param_scale.png" width="400"/>
 </div>

-With the 1/sqrt(n) multiplier, for any width we decide to go with, our matrix-vector product will be stable w.r.t. width scaling i.e. the coordinate scale is not a function of the width.
+With the 1/sqrt(n) multiplier, for any width we decide to go with, our matrix-vector product will be stable since the coordinate scale is not a function of the width.

 One limitation of this example is its idealistic assumption that W and x are independently sampled with zero mean, allowing us to apply the Central Limit Theorem.
 This is only true at initialization when both are randomly drawn from zero-mean distributions.
 After the first update, we must consider potential alignments between W and x.